7 tips to make the most of your charitable donations

 5. Bundle your charitable donations

-Because of recent tax law changes with higher standard deductions, many taxpayers won’t be able to claim a tax deduction for donations.
-To make the most of your contribution while still getting the tax deduction benefit, you can save up your charitable donation budget for two years rather than giving money every year.
-So, if your annual giving budget is $1,000, you could give $3,000 every three years instead.
-That way, this larger amount could allow you to take the itemized deduction to get the tax benefit for simply supporting your favorite charities that year.
+Because of past tax law changes with higher standard deductions, many taxpayers won’t be able to claim a tax deduction benefit for donations.
+To make the most of your contribution while still getting the tax deduction benefit, save up your charitable donation budget for two years rather than giving money every year.
+For example, if your annual giving budget is $1,000, you could give $3,000 every three years instead.
+This larger amount could allow you to take the itemized deduction to get the tax benefit for simply supporting your favorite charities that year.

-6. Make a charitable distribution from an IRA
+6. Make a charitable donation from an IRA

 7. Give more than money